How to use demographic segmentation to target your audience and improve your marketing strategy.

 Marketers speak to their target audience using messages that appeal to their specific demographic segments.
 Having a strong understanding of their demographic segments will allow marketers to create key messaging content that speaks to their target audiences and forms the basis of their marketing strategy.

-Marketers use these concepts to develop a consistent flow of marketing campaigns, ads, social media posts, packaging, and other messaging that raises customer awareness.
+Marketers use these concepts to develop a consistent flow of marketing campaigns, ads, social media posts, packaging, and other messaging that raise customer awareness.
 Messaging must be consistent across all channels to demonstrate the value their brand provides to their target market.

 A consistent brand position will build value for a company.
 For instance, Amazon, Microsoft, and Spotify are three of the biggest growing brands that provide the value their target markets desire: empathy, agility, and affinity.
 Microsoft empathizes with customers’ needs, providing them with leading software products.
-Amazon customers like agility, the ability to quickly adapt to changing times and new products.
-Spotify customers are incredibly loyal, creating an affinity relationship with Spotify's music service.

 SurveyMonkey Consumer Segmentation makes it easy to identify the right target and improve marketing effectiveness.